cheapgriffy/Linktree-Thingy-Revamped/README.md

 # Linktree Thingy Revamped 🌈

-A remastered version of my old project, [Linktree Thingy](https://github.com/cheapgriffy/Linktree-thingy), built in VueJS with javascript and vite. as a pretext to learn VueJS and Vite, and to have fun with it.
+A remastered version of my old project, [Linktree Thingy](https://github.com/cheapgriffy/Linktree-thingy), built in VueJS with javascript and vite. as a pretext to learn VueJS and Vite, and to have fun with it.<br>
 *especially the fun part*

 ## Features